AdaCore/why3/doc/syntaxref.rst

 Modules
 ~~~~~~~

-The syntax for modules is given in :numref:`fig.bnf:module`.
+The syntax for modules is given in :token:`module`.

 Any declaration which is accepted in a theory is also accepted in a
 module.
 Additionally, modules can introduce record types with mutable